CyniaAI/CyniaAgents/README.md

 ## Adding Components
 See [COMPONENT_DEVELOPMENT.md](COMPONENT_DEVELOPMENT.md) for information on building your own generators.
+Components can be a single Python file or a folder containing multiple files.

 ## Using the LLM Helper
 Components can talk to the configured language model through the `LLM` class in `utils.py`.